ibm-cloud-docs/discovery/sdu.md

 You can import or export your completed SDU model using the toolbar at the top of the editor.
 Click the last icon and choose `Import model` or `Export model`.

-Exported models have the file extension of `.ccsmodel`.
+Exported models have the file extension of `.sdumodel`.

 An imported model is intended to be used without any further annotations.
 The model will be completely overwritten if you continue annotating after importing it.
 If you plan to import a model into a new collection, it is a good best practice to create a new collection that contains only 1 document, import the model, then upload the remainder of your documents.